eyeem/Public-API/README.md

 Our API is RESTful, which means that requests are defined using the HTTP verbs `GET`, `PUT`, `DELETE` and `POST`.

+To play around with the api calls, hop over to APIGee: `https://apigee.com/eyeem/embed/console/eyeem?v=2`

 All API calls are SSL encrypted, and the API responses are in JSON.
 The base API url is `https://www.eyeem.com/api/v2`

   * content encoding: you SHOULD be able to handle gzip and set the `Accept-Encoding: gzip` HTTP header